About HeatSmart / CoolSmart

 Mainers and Vermonters have installed the most cold-climate heat pumps out of any New England state in the past few years—over 30,000 since 2013, and both states are significantly colder than Somerville in the winter!

-Rest assured that our installer will ensure that your heat pump and backup heating system are configured to ensure that you aren't left shivering mid-winter!
+Your installer will ensure that your heat pump and backup heating system are configured to ensure that you aren't left shivering mid-winter!

 Are there drawbacks to heat pumps?